rhargreaves/zx-spec/README.md

 spec_init

+    describe 'lda'
-    it 'sets A register to 5'
+        it 'sets A register to value'
             ld a,5
             assert_a_equals 5

 spec_end
 ```

+### Names and Groupings

+You can optionally name a set of asserts using the `it` macro.
+This groups the asserts into a single test.
+In addition to `it`, you can use the `describe` macro to group one or more tests.
+Nested `describe` or `it` macros are not permitted.

 ### Assertions